GuilhermeLLS/firebase-crud-app/README.md

 # firebase-crud-app
-a poc of a node + react crud app using firebase
+a poc of a node crud app using firebase